Reflective surfaces (climate engineering): Properties

 Another method of evaluating coolness is the solar reflectance index (SRI), which incorporates both solar reflectance and emittance in a single value.
 SRI measures the roof's ability to reject solar heat, defined such that a standard black (reflectance 0.05, emittance 0.90) is 0 and a standard white (reflectance 0.80, emittance 0.90) is 100.

-A perfect SRI is approximately 122, the value for a perfect mirror, which absorbs no sunlight and has very low emissivity.
-The only practical material that approaches this level is stainless steel with an SRI of 112.
+A perfect SRI is approximately 122.
+Such a material would reflect all sunlight (not absorb) and have very high emissivity (emissivity of 1.0).
 High-reflectivity, low-emissivity roofs maintain a temperature very close to ambient at all times, preventing heat gains in hot climates and minimizing heat loss in cold climates.
 High emissivity roofs have much higher heat loss in cold climates for the same insulation values.

 Roof Savings Calculator

 The Roof Savings Calculator (RSC) is a tool developed by the U.S. Department of Energy's Oak Ridge National Laboratory, which estimates cooling and heating savings for low-slope roof applications with white and black surfaces.

 This tool was the collaboration of both Oak Ridge National Laboratory and Lawrence Berkeley National Laboratory in order to provide industry-consensus roof savings for both residential and commercial buildings.
 It reports the net annual energy savings (cooling energy savings minus heating penalties) and thus is only applicable to the buildings with a heating and/or cooling system.